Pfizer-BioNTech coronavirus vaccine for children under 5 could be available by the end of February, people with knowledge say

 The session included a “robust conversation” that three doses were likely to be much better than two shots, the administration official said.
 “But to get to three, you have to get two shots first. … There’s interest in seeing this move forward.”

 The FDA’s outside advisers are expected to meet on the two-dose application in mid-February.
-The CDC’s outside experts, the Advisory Committee on Immunization Practices, also are expected to convene to consider the issue.
+The CDC’s outside experts, members of the Advisory Committee on Immunization Practices, also are expected to convene to consider the issue.

 In December, Pfizer and BioNTech announced that two doses of the vaccine in 2-, 3- and 4-year-olds did not trigger an immune response comparable to what was generated in teens and adults.
 But the two-shot regimen did create a protective immune response in children 6 months to 2 years old.
-That’s when drugmakers added a third shot to the trial to improve the immune response, a crushing blow to many pediatricians and parents who would now have to wait several months to protect children.
+That’s when drugmakers added a third shot to the trial to try to improve the immune response, a crushing blow to many pediatricians and parents who would now have to wait several more months to protect children.

 People familiar with the updated two-dose data say the vaccine has a good safety profile in young children and showed an ability to prevent a significant number of covid-19 cases.